 - Suppress the immune system.
 These are the known immunosuppressive drugs that reduce the immune response to make sure that vital organs can continue to function.
 They are given in diseases such as lupus or arthritis.

 Some of the drugs most used in autoimmune diseases are corticosteroids such as prednisone and non-steroidal drugs such as cyclophosphamide.

 In autoimmune diseases specific to an organ, treatments adapted to the affected organ are carried out.

-On the other hand, other autoimmune-based diseases do not affect fertility and, in fact, some of them, such as multiple sclerosis, remit during pregnancy.
-However, after childbirth there may be an increase in outbreaks due to the disappearance of the protective effect that this state has on the disease.
+In contrast, other autoimmune diseases do not affect fertility or the posibility to gestate.
+For example, multiple sclerosis may subside during pregnancy, although there may also be an increase in outbreaks after childbirth due to the disappearance of the protective effect of gestation on this disease.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.